 3. Sign local service agent (LSA) agreement

 Prepare and sign the agreement.
-You and the local service agent must be present at the time of signing.
+Moreover, you and the local service agent must be present at the time of signing.

 4. Finalize office space

 To form a mainland company, it is mandatory to have a physical office.
 Once you have arranged for your office space, you must submit the tenancy contract as well as the Ejari* for the office.